The Power of Play

 Children need and deserve to learn through rich, varied and imaginative experiences, which challenge their thinking, encourage the highest levels of motivation and engagement and enable them to consistently demonstrate and develop characteristics of effective learning.

-Kym Scott, co-author of the best-selling book on learning environments ‘A Place to Learn’, will guide participants through how to provide all of the above during this exciting course.
-She will highlight numerous ways of improving progress in all areas of learning and development through tuning into how children learn best, their passions and preoccupations, and providing resources and adult interactions that support this.
+I will guide delegates through how to provide all of the above during this exciting course.
+I'll highlight numerous ways of improving progress in all areas of learning and development through tuning into how children learn best, their passions and preoccupations, and providing resources and adult interactions that support this.